-With regards to the Responsibility Statement in terms of paragraph 3.84(K) of the Listings Requirements, the committee noted:
+With regards to the Responsibility Statement in terms of paragraph 3.84(K) of the Listings Requirements, the Committee noted:

-- the Responsibility Statement submitted by the Group chief executive and the Group financial director in this regard.
-The Group chief executive, the Group financial director and the Internal Auditors, based on the audit scope, reviewed the controls with regards to internal financial reporting and presented the findings to the committee.
-The evaluation of controls by the Group chief executive and the Group financial director included: - o the identification and classification of risks, including the determination of materiality - testing the design and determining the implementation of controls to address high risk areas - o utilising Internal Audit to test the operating effectiveness of controls to address the high-risk areas on an annual basis, and other risk areas on a rotational basis - o obtaining control declarations from divisional and subsidiary management on the operating effectiveness of all key controls at year end. - that a formal combined assurance model is in place and is being reviewed annually by the committee.
+- The Responsibility Statement submitted by the Group chief executive and the Group financial director in this regard.
+The Group chief executive, the Group financial director and the Internal Auditors, based on the audit scope, reviewed the controls with regards to internal financial reporting and presented the findings to the Committee.
+The evaluation of controls by the Group chief executive and the Group financial director included: - The identification and classification of risks, including the determination of materiality; - Testing the design and determining the implementation of controls to address high risk areas; - + Utilising Internal Audit to test the operating effectiveness of controls to address the high-risk areas on an annual basis, and other risk areas on a rotational basis; and - Obtaining control declarations from divisional and subsidiary management on the operating effectiveness of all key controls at year end.

+■ That a formal combined assurance model is in place and is being reviewed annually by the Committee.
 Notwithstanding the output of the combined assurance model, board members form their own opinion on the integrity of the information and reports, and the degree to which an effective control environment has been achieved.
-Nothing came to the attention of the committee that the combined assurance model is not effective in covering the Group's significant risks and material matters, including financial reporting controls.
+Nothing came to the attention of the Committee that the combined assurance model is not effective in covering the Group's significant risks and material matters, including financial reporting controls.